sonos/github-merge-queue-simulator/README.md

 > - There's a significat drop in lost PRs which reduces cost in the CI system.

 ## How GitHub merge queue works
-GitHub merge queue uses optimistic concurrency model.
+GitHub merge queue uses an optimistic concurrency model.
 The best way to understand how it works is to visualize a scenario where a queue is building multiple jobs and a failure occurs in the middle of the queue.
 Let's consider a scenario with 3 PRs:
 - `PR1` builds commit `A` which is its head commit.
 - `PR2` builds commit `B`, and it includes `PR1`'s commit `A` anticipating `PR1` build success.
 - `PR3` builds all commits `A` `B` and `C`.